 Australian Facetors’ Guild Ltd

 These courses have been developed for the purpose of training facetors to competently cut coloured gemstones.
-The courses are sponsored by the Australian Facetors’ Guild Ltd and will be held in 2019 at the Casino Lifestyle Resort, Light Street, Casino Northern NSW from Sunday 1 – Thursday 5 September 2019 (Levels 1, 2 and 3).
-Students are encouraged to also enroll in the GemCad Workshop held on Friday 6 September.
+The courses are sponsored by the Australian Facetors’ Guild Ltd and will be held in 2020 at the Casino Lifestyle Resort, Light Street, Casino Northern NSW from Sunday 30 August – Thursday 3 September 2020 (Levels 1, 2 and 3).
+Students are encouraged to also enroll in the GemCad Workshop held on Friday 4 September.
 The Levels will be conducted concurrently for 30 hours each and include a large practical component.
 All participants will be encouraged to proceed on the basis of individual competencies and needs.
-Participants must provide examples of competency at Level 1 to be assessed for direct entry into Level 2.

 Introduction to Faceting – (Level I) 30 hours